Study: Chinese to account for half of luxury sales by 2025

-MILAN (AP) — Chinese consumers remain the focus of luxury goods makers, as a new study by Bain consultancy shows they will fuel nearly half of global high-end sales by 2025.
+MILAN (AP) — Chinese consumers will remain the driving force for luxury goods market, according to a new study by Bain consultancy released Thursday that shows they will fuel nearly half of global high-end sales by 2025.

-Bain said Thursday that Chinese shoppers will account for 46 percent of global luxury sales of an estimated 365 billion euros ($412 billion) in just six years.
+Chinese shoppers will account for 46 percent of global luxury sales of an estimated 365 billion euros ($412 billion) in just six years, Bain said in the study, which was prepared for Italy’s Altagamma association of high-end producers.
 That’s up from one third of all sales of luxury apparel, accessories and cosmetics last year.

-Bain partner Claudia D’Arpizio says half of those purchases will be made in China, as price differences fade and brands improve the customer experience in the country.
+Bain partner Claudia D’Arpizio says half of those purchases will be made in China, as price differences between countries fade and brands improve the customer experience in China.

-Bain said luxury sales this year are forecast to grow 2 percent to 260 billion euros, from 254 billion euros last year, in figures restated to exclude luxury art, design and decor.
+Bain said luxury sales this year are forecast to grow 2 percent to 260 billion euros, in figures restated to exclude luxury art, design and decor.
+Taking into account both luxury goods and experiences, the market is expected to grow by 5 percent to 1.2 trillion euros globally.

 Most Read Business Stories